HusenjanDev/Quartz/content/Documents/0021 Enabling-Windows-SmartScreen.md

 5. Review **Configuration** and click on **Create**.
     ![[0000 Implementing-Microsoft-Defender-SmartScreen-05.png]]

 > [!IMPORTANT]+ IMPORTANT
-    > Once the Application Control Policy is applied on the endpoints it will force the users to reboot within 10 minutes.
-If your company has change management system, I highly recommend creating a change request for the following implementation.
+> Once the Application Control Policy is applied on the endpoints it will force the users to reboot within 10 minutes otherwise it will automatically reboot their systems.

 ## Conclusion

 Microsoft Defender SmartScreen is exceptional for warning about malicious websites, applications, and files.
+All organizations should enable Microsoft Defender SmartScreen to warn their users and protect organizational assets from threat actors.